-Low fat and no fat milk products often contain milk solids that contain MfG and many dairy products contain carrageenan, guar gum, and/or locust bean gum.
-Low fat and no fat ice cream and cheese may not be as obvious as yogurt, milk, cream, cream cheese, cottage cheese, etc., but they are not exceptions.
+Low fat and no fat milk products often contain milk solids that contain free glutamate and many dairy products contain carrageenan, guar gum, and/or locust bean gum.
+Low fat and no fat ice cream and cheese may not obviously contain free glutamate as yogurt, milk, cream, cream cheese, cottage cheese, etc., but they are not exceptions.

-At present there may be an FDA requirement to include the protein source when listing hydrolyzed protein products on labels of processed foods.
+At one time there was to be an FDA requirement to include the protein source when listing hydrolyzed protein products on labels of processed foods.
 Examples are hydrolyzed soy protein, hydrolyzed wheat protein, hydrolyzed pea protein, hydrolyzed whey protein, hydrolyzed, corn protein.
-If a tomato, for example, were whole, it would be identified as a tomato.
-Calling an ingredient tomato protein indicates that the tomato has been hydrolyzed, at least in part, and that Manufactured free Glutamate (MfG) is present.

-Disodium guanylate and disodium inosinate are relatively expensive food additives that work synergistically with inexpensive MSG.
-Their use suggests that the product has MSG in it.
-They would probably not be used as food additives if there were no MSG present.
+Disodium guanylate and disodium inosinate are relatively expensive food additives that work synergistically with inexpensive free glutamate.
+Their use suggests that the product has free glutamate in it.
+They would probably not be used as food additives if there were no free glutamate present.

-Reactions have been reported from soaps, shampoos, hair conditioners, and cosmetics, where MfG is hidden in ingredients with names that include the words "hydrolyzed," "amino acids," and/or "protein."
-Most sun block creams and insect repellents also contain MfG.
+Reactions have been reported from soaps, shampoos, hair conditioners, and cosmetics, where free glutamate is hidden in ingredients with names that include the words "hydrolyzed," "amino acids," and/or "protein."
+Most sun block creams and insect repellents also contain free glutamate.

-Binders and fillers for medications, nutrients, and supplements, both prescription and non-prescription, enteral feeding materials, and some fluids administered intravenously in hospitals, may contain MfG.
+Binders and fillers for medications, nutrients, and supplements, both prescription and non-prescription, enteral feeding materials, and some fluids administered intravenously in hospitals, may contain free glutamate.

-According to the manufacturer, Varivax–Merck chicken pox vaccine (Varicella Virus Live), contains (or contained) L-monosodium glutamate and hydrolyzed gelatin, both of which contain Manufactured free Glutamate (MfG) which causes brain lesions in young laboratory animals, and causes endocrine disturbances like OBESITY and REPRODUCTIVE disorders later in life.
-It would appear that most, if not all, live virus vaccines contain some ingredient(s) that contains MfG.
+According to the manufacturer, Varivax–Merck chicken pox vaccine (Varicella Virus Live), contains (or contained) L-monosodium glutamate and hydrolyzed gelatin, both of which contain free glutamate which causes brain lesions in young laboratory animals, and causes endocrine disturbances like OBESITY and REPRODUCTIVE disorders later in life.
+It would appear that most, if not all, live virus vaccines contain some ingredient(s) that contains free glutamate.

-According to the CDC, as listed in its Vaccine Excipient & Media Summary (Appendix B of the “Pink Book”), there are more than 35 vaccines presently in use that obviously contain ingredients that contain MfG.
+According to the CDC, as listed in its Vaccine Excipient & Media Summary (Appendix B of the “Pink Book”), there are more than 35 vaccines presently in use that obviously contain ingredients that contain free glutamate.

-When ingested, reactions to MfG are dose related, i.e., some people react to even very small amounts.
-MfG-induced reactions may occur immediately after ingestion or after as much as 48 hours.
-The time lapse between ingestion and reaction is typically the same each time for a particular individual who ingests an amount of MfG that exceeds his or her individual tolerance level.
+When ingested, reactions to free glutamate are dose related, i.e., some people react to even very small amounts.
+Glutamate-induced reactions may occur immediately after ingestion or after as much as 48 hours.
+The time lapse between ingestion and reaction is typically the same each time for a particular individual who ingests an amount of free glutamate that exceeds his or her individual tolerance level.

-Remember: By food industry definition, all MfG is "naturally occurring."
+Remember: By food industry definition, all free glutamate is "naturally occurring."
 "Natural" doesn't mean "safe."
 "Natural" only means that the ingredient started out in nature like arsenic and hydrochloric acid.